How To Actually Travel Well for $50 A Day

 But it’s still very feasible to travel for $50 a day.
 A quick tangent. $50 a day might not seem like much for some, especially considering most hotels easily cost double that per night.
 And yet $50 can be an astronomical number for people living and earning in many, if not most, parts of the world.
 This is something I see and acknowledge.
 It’s a privilege to travel and it’s admirable to be able to do it with whatever budget one can afford.

 I Met A Guy Who Traveled On $10/Day

 I met a pretty free spirited French guy while in Cuba who was boasting about traveling over the last 5 years on roughly $10/day.
-I know how to travel on a shoestring budget, but that sounded both impressive and a little far-fetched.
+I know it’s possible to travel on a shoestring budget, but that boastful claim didn’t really impress me.
 We drank and talked about where we’ve been, and a few countries caught my attention, namely, Switzerland, New Zealand and Japan.
 I asked if he was able to still travel for $10/day in those countries.
-“More or less” was his response and I had to ask how.
+“More or less” was his response and I had to know how.

 “Japan was tough.
 I try to couchsurf, but it was difficult sometimes, so I would sleep in the streets or in a train station.
-They come by and kick me out, so I leave and just come back when they are gone.
+Sometimes the police come by and kick me out, so I leave and just come back when they are gone.
 I ate a lot of rice balls from 7-11 and the free samples.”